Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-mutations/graphql-onsite-sessions/README.md

 ### On the Product Page

-In order to use the GraphQL session mutation to fetch recommendations for your search page, the event, in this case, must be `VIEWED_PRODUCT` and you should specify the product-identifier of the current product being viewed.
+In order to use the GraphQL session mutation to fetch recommendations for your product page, the event, in this case, must be `VIEWED_PRODUCT` and you should specify the product-identifier of the current product being viewed.

 ```graphql
 mutation {